Classification of Argyres-Douglas theories from M5 branes: Isolated Quasi-homogeneous cDV Singularties

 \section{Isolated Quasi-homogeneous cDV Singularties}

-In this section, we prove that the isolated quasi-homogeneous cDV singularities defined by \ie W_J(x_1,x_2,x_3,z)=f_J(x_1,x_2,x_3)+zg(x_1,x_2,x_3,z) \fe with $J=A,D,E$, are precisely those listed in Table~\ref{table:isoscDV}.
+In this section, we prove that the isolated quasi-homogeneous cDV singularities defined by \ie W_J(x_1,x_2,x_3,z)=f_J(x_1,x_2,x_3)+zg(x_1,x_2,x_3,z) \fe with $J=A,D,E$, are precisely those listed in Table~\ref{table:isoscDV} (up to marginal deformations).

-Firstly, it is easy to check that the quasi-homogeneous singularities in Table~\ref{table:isoscDV} all have finite Milnor numbers thus isolated.
+First, it is easy to check that the quasi-homogeneous singularities in Table~\ref{table:isoscDV} all have finite Milnor numbers thus isolated.

 A necessary condition for a general quasi-homogeneous singularity $W(x_i)=0$ to be isolated is that for any axis $x_i$ there must be at least one monomial $\prod_j x_j^{k_j}$ in $W(x_i)$ such that $\sum_j k_j- k_i\leq 1$, otherwise there will be a singular locus along the $x_i$ axis \cite{arnold2012singularities}.